trueos/pcbsd/src-qt5/docs/install.rst

 System Selection Screen
 =======================

-The "System Selection" screen, shown in :numref:`Figure %s: System Selection Screen <install3b>`, allows you to install a desktop (PC-BSD®) or a server (TrueOS®) operating system.
+The "System Selection" screen, shown in :numref:`Figure %s: System Selection Screen <install3b>`, allows you to install a desktop or a server operating system.
 It also can be used for :ref:`Restoring the Operating System`.
 This chapter concentrates on a desktop installation.
 Refer to :ref:`Install a Server` for instructions on how to install a command-line only server.